 Editor’s Note: Over the course of the next couple weeks, the Daily Sentinel is paying tribute to the Class of 2020 spring athletes across Plymouth County who didn’t get a farewell spring sports season due to the coronavirus pandemic.
-In our second article of the series, we highlight the senior boys in track and tennis at Le Mars Community High School.
+In our sixth article in the series, we highlight the senior athletes in track and golf at Kingsley-Pierson.

 The word or phrase is how their coach described them:

 Damon Bowman- Ambitious